Design and UX - IBM Careers

 Learn to overcome challenges and create an outstanding UX research portfolio with these practical tips.

-We actively support initiatives like Call for Code that bring technology to communities in need.
+We actively support initiatives such as Call for Code that bring technology to underserved communities.
 Working with partners like the United Nations and the Linux Foundation on open source projects, we're able to fight systemic racism, improve clean water access and more.

 Aside from just aesthetics, working in visual design involves creating interfaces that optimize user experience and drive conversion